JannieI/canvas-workstation-V3/src/app/roadmap.md

 1. Include internasionalisation - different languages
 2. My date format - and show like this ....
 3. Use style.css for standard items, ie class="helpMessage"
-4. Have Server-Settings for:
-   * User can/cannot store any server data locally (ie sensitive)
-   * User can/cannot store schema for any server data locally (ie very sensitive)
-   * User can/cannot log into local server (ie standalone version)

 **Offline work**